Consumer Duty Hub

 Products and services

-Making sure products are designed to meet the target customers' needs, characteristics and objectives.
+Ensuring products are designed to meet the needs of their intended target market.

 Consumer understanding